Scientist/Research-Associate – Retinal Gene Therapy (m/f/x)

 We are looking, for our location Planegg near Munich, for the following person to start as soon as possible

-To strengthen our team in Planegg (full-time or part-time employment).
+To strengthen our team in Planegg (fixed term 2 years, full-time employment).

 In your role, you will integrate in the R&D Team to generate and characterize vectors, expanding the portfolio of AAV-based gene therapy programs at ViGeneron.
 You will be conducting in-vitro and in vivo experiments, as well as implementing technology and assay development for our preclinical programs.
 This important role calls for a strong background in molecular biology as well as cell culture and aseptic techniques, and retinal knowledge would be a big plus.
 Based on your in-depth scientific understanding you have the ability to develop and optimize detailed laboratory protocols.
 This is your opportunity to become part of a small, but rapidly growing gene therapy startup longing to bring innovation to the patients.
 We are a young, close-knit, integrated scientific team, using our expert-knowledge to develop innovative gene therapies.
 We are looking for an enthusiastic, motivated, and hands-on scientist who is capable of understanding project goals and developing solutions.
 If you are an ambitious team worker, also capable of working autonomously and under minimal supervision if required, and if you share our passion to overcome the limitations of existing AAV-based gene therapy, we will be excited to speak with you.